KiandaBPM/docs/content/docs/platform/rules/workflow/hide-or-disable.md

 ---
 title: "Show, hide or disable"
+weight: 1
+typora-root-url: ..\..\..\..\..\static
 ---

+Use the **Hide or Disable** rule to hide, disable, show or enable a field or a component in a Kianda form.
+This rule is very useful if you want different parts of a form, a complete form or multiple forms, to appear or hide based on how the user of the form completes the form.

-This rule can perform one of the following actions on either fields or forms:
+There are seven possible actions within this rule that can be applied to fields or forms:

 - Hide from the user (not visible)
 - Show to the user (visible)
 - Disable for the user (not enabled)